academe/laravel-google-api-auth/README.md

 * Think of a way to handle race conditions on access token renewals.
 It probably won't be a problem, as the renewal token can be reused, so an old access token will always be caught by exception and renewed.
+* Handle the scope properly.
+It is hard-coded ATM to Analytics.